Home / Issuing / Card Design

 During this step, you can use notifications and events to send an email or push notification to the account holder to let them know their card is ready.

-Refer to the following API Guides and references with your development team to create this part of your card experience:
+Refer to the following API guides and references with your development team to create this part of your card experience:

 By default, a payment card starts as a virtual card.
 After issuing a card, you can display the virtual card on your app or website to the account holder so they may use the card for online purchases immediately.
+You can also provide a method for the account holder to add their card to a digital wallet like Apple Pay or Google Wallet.

-Refer to the following API Guides and references with your development team to create this part of your card experience:
+Refer to the following API guides and references with your development team to create this part of your card experience:

 You also have the option of ordering physical cards for account holders.
 There are two methods for issuing physical cards: